top of page

 1. First the focus must be on the feet and slowly lift your right leg by bending at the knee and the foot is off the floor.
 Stretch the left arm out in front keeping it parallel to the floor.

-3. The right leg is again pulled with the right hand so that they form a bow shape behind the back.
+3. The right leg is again pulled with the right hand so that it forms a bow shape behind the back.
 The right thigh is parallel to the floor and the shin is vertical.

 4. Bring the left arm straight in front in line with the shoulder and the fingers must be pointing forward.

-6. Balance here firmly for about 15 to 20 seconds and breathing deeper and evenly.
+6. Balance here firmly for about 15 to 20 seconds and breathe deeper and evenly.

 5 Awesome Benefits of Natarajasana: